Picking the Right Room Fan

 Heat travels along the pathways through your house, warming first one area and then the next.
 Part of the secret to cooling the whole home is to prevent the warm air moving from one side of the house to the other, and you can do this with strategically placed room fans.
 A blower or high-velocity fan placed at the foot of your stairway will blow cool air from the lower level up to the next floor.
 If you have a window at the top of the stairway, fit a window fan to blow the warm air from the upper level outwards.
 Combined with cool air blowing up the stairs, this will create good air circulation through the house.

 Working in a hot garage can spoil the pleasure you get from DIY projects such as carpentry or building models.
 Typically, garages aren’t included in the home’s air conditioning footprint, even if you have a whole-house system, and the walls and roof have little or no insulation.
 This makes it a very hot room in summer, and you need to move a tremendous amount of air into the space to relieve it.
-High velocity room fans are ideal for garages, and – once again – if you are short on floor space, a table-top blower fan or a wall-mounted unit keeps it out of the way.
+High velocity utility fans are ideal for garages, and, once again, if you are short on floor space, a table-top blower fan or a wall-mounted unit keeps it out of the way.

 It’s clear that your choice of room fans is vitally important to get maximum benefit from the money you spend, so evaluate your needs before you start looking for a fan.
 Think about where you’ll place it, the direction and speed of airflow you need and the regular temperature in the room it’s destined for.
 This will help you to determine the right fan for each room.